DarkMetrix/gofra/README.md

 | Interceptor_package.monitor_package | Monitor gRPC interceptor(by default statsd is used as the monitor backend) | Pre defined  |
 | Interceptor_package.tracing_package | Tracing gPRC interceptor(by default zipkin is used as the tracing system) | Pre defined  |

-Then modify the author's name and project's name to 'tester' and 'test_gofra' and change the file name from template.json.default to template.json

 ### Service Generation